reality-two/reality2-documentation/instructions/1 Getting Started/Installation.md

 ./run_as_prod
 ```

+You can also just use the `run` command in the main folder to run in developer mode.

 You should see somehthing like this (may vary depending on the plugins installed, and the current verison of erlang and elixir):

 ```bash